carducci/ThirdWayWorkshop/readme.md

 gitpod /workspace/ThirdWayWorkshop (main) $ dotnet run
 ```

 At this point, the project will be built and the container started.
 Gitpod will prompt you to "Open Preview" which will embed a browser in your environment.
 Alternatively the preview can be opened in a new window.

+I recommend creating a new window for the application preview and keeping this window open for the duration of this workshop.
+The URL will remain the same throughout your gitpod session and the page refreshed anytime you restart the application from the VS Code terminal.

 The reader is not yet subscribed to any feeds, go ahead and add one.